Keerthi0206/expense-reimbursement-tracker/README.md

 **Live URL:** _add after deploying_

 A full-stack reimbursement tracker built for the CDF SDE Hackathon.
-Requesters create and submit expense requests with receipts; reviewers approve, reject, or mark them paid; both sides can track status, search, and filter.
+Requesters create and submit expense requests with receipts; reviewers approve, reject or mark them paid; both sides can track status, search and filter.
 Built with FastAPI + SQLite on the backend and Next.js on the frontend.

 ## Features implemented